Divorce

 • Alcohol addiction

-Getting a Temporary Court Order
+Obtaining a Temporary Court Order During Divorce

 If you are concerned about the other spouse selling assets without your knowledge, or you foresee visitation issues, you can get a temporary court order.
 A temporary court order will create regulations to ease the divorce process while keeping both spouses in mind.